h579699/expassDAT250/dat250-expass1.md

 - Heroku CLI: heroku -v *(in Command Prompt)*

 ### Validation of SDE
-I validated that the SDE was working properly, by completing the [Getting Started on Heroku with Java](https://devcenter.heroku.com/articles/getting-started-with-java).
+I validated that the SDE was working properly, by completing the [Getting Started on Heroku with Java](https://devcenter.heroku.com/articles/getting-started-with-java) tutorial.
 Before starting the tutorial, I also had to download and install [PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and set it up locally.
 I also added PostgreSQL to the *PATH* variable.

 The steps taken to validate the SDE are further described in the [tutorial](https://devcenter.heroku.com/articles/getting-started-with-java).
 I already had some experience with the Heroku platform and didn't encounter any major problems during the tutorial.
 However, I struggled a bit with getting the application to work locally when connecting to a local PostgreSQL database.
 The problem was that the connection string (JDBC_DATABASE_URL) in the .env file wasn't correct.
 I found the correct connection string and solved the problem, and got the application to work locally.